briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

-    3. _(3)_ For any violation of this section, in addition to the penalties imposed under Section 303.99, the court may impose a class seven suspension of the offender’s driver’s license, commercial driver’s license, temporary instruction permit, probationary license or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
+    3. _(3)_ For any violation of this section, in addition to the penalties imposed under Section 303.99, the court may impose a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
 4510.02, and, if the vehicle involved in the offense is registered in the name of the